Shawnty-z/Movie-Finder-chatbot/README.md

 1. Open `script.js` in your code editor
 2. Find the line: `const TMDB_API_KEY = '...';`
-3. Replace `'...'` with your actual API key
+3. Replace `'...'` with your actual API key (or you can use my API key)
 4. Save the file

 ### 3. Run the Application